String Theory and Pre-big bang Cosmology: Conclusion

 \section{Conclusion}

+In this contribution we have briefly summarized the main features of a cosmological scenario proposed about twentyfive years ago \cite{11}, a scenario which naturally emerges from some very basic symmetries of string theory, which first suggested the possible interpretation of the big bang as a a curvature ``bounce", and which implements inflation as a phase of accelerated, growing curvature, growing coupling pre-big bang evolution.

-We wish to conclude this short review with a comment concerning a possible ``cyclic" extension of the pre-big bang scenario (see also \cite{70}).
-Such an extension is in principle possible because, as in the ekpyrotic case \cite{43,43a}, the big bang is not regarded here as a singular and unique event marking the beginning of everything, but only as a transition (even if dramatic, in various respects) between two different (possibly duality-related) cosmological regimes.
-The big bang is only one among many other (high-energy, but smooth) processes of our past cosmological history, induced by the gravi-dilaton dynamics, and repeatable, in principle, whenever appropriate initial conditions are given.
+In such a context, the big bang is regarded not as a singular and unique event marking the beginning of everything (including space-time itself), but only as a transition (even if a dramatic one, in various respects) between two different (and possibly duality-related) cosmological regimes.

+This pre-big bang scenario is able to to predict -- through the so-called curvaton mechanism based on the string theory axion -- a nearly flat, viable spectrum of scalar metric perturbations.
+The main observable difference from the standard (slow-roll) inflationary scenario is the associated production of primordial gravitational waves with a ``blue" (i.e. growing with frequency) spectral distribution.
+This peculiar prediction can be used to obtain, hopefully in the near future, a direct experimental disproof (or confirmation) of the pre-big bang scenario, or, more generally, to constrain the parameter space of pre-big bang models.

-A cyclic extension of the pre-big bang scenario might correspond, in particular, to a cyclic alternation of the phase of standard evolution and of its string-theory dual.
-However, as the dilaton is monotonically growing during the pre-big bang evolution, a cyclic scenario would require -- to close the cycle, and prepare the system to new big bang transition -- a late-time phase of decreasing dilaton, in order to lead back the system to the perturbative regime at the beginning of a new, self-dual cycle (see e.g. Fig. \ref{fig3}).
+We wish to conclude this short review with a comment concerning a possible ``cyclic" extension of the pre-big bang scenario, similar to that obtained in the context of the ekpyrotic \cite{43} and of the ``Conformal Cyclic" \cite{Pen} cosmological picture.
+A cyclic extension of the pre-big bang scenario could correspond, in particular, to a cyclic alternation of the phase of standard evolution and of its string-theory dual.
+However, as the dilaton is monotonically growing during the pre-big bang evolution, a cyclic scenario would require -- to close the cycle, and prepare the system to a new big bang transition -- a late-time phase of decreasing dilaton, in order to lead back the system to the perturbative regime at the beginning of a new, self-dual cycle (see e.g. Fig. \ref{fig3}).

-Such a bouncing back of the dilaton in the post-big bang regime could require the dominant contribution of a suitable (duality breaking? non-perturbative?) potential.
+Such a bouncing back of the dilaton in the post-big bang regime could require the dominant contribution of a suitable (duality breaking? non-perturbative?) dilaton potential.
 We thus naturally arrive at the question: could such a process of dilaton bouncing be associated to the phase of (low-energy) cosmic acceleration that we are presently experiencing?
+See \cite{83,84,85} for a possible answer.